NishanBhattarai327/vanilla-chess/docs/piece-selection.md

-# Piece Selection and Highlighting in Chess App
+# Piece Selection and Highlighting in Vanilla Chess

 This document explains the visual feedback and interaction process when a user selects chess pieces in the application.